Parasakthi (2026 film): Marketing

-The film's teaser trailer was released on 29 January 2025, revealing the film's title.
-The second promotional poster released the following day hinted at the film being an anti-Hindi imposition film.
+The film's teaser trailer was released on 29 January 2025, revealing the title Parasakthi.
+The second promotional poster released the following day hinted at it being an anti-Hindi imposition film.
+On 18 December, the makers opened The World of Parasakthi, a 1960s-themed exhibition in Valluvar Kottam to allow visitors to see what Tamil Nadu was like in that era.
+The exhibition ran until 28 December.
+The film's trailer was released on 4 January 2026.